shaan360/yii-socialfeed/README.md

 put it in  <em>fb_token</em>.<br/>
 <strong>Attention!</strong> A current version of extension does not fully support IE browser.
 Please follow the process of solving issues for IE.

+<h4>Credits</h4>

+This extension is developed based on jquery social feed plugin by <a href="https://github.com/pavelk2/social-feed">Pavel Kucherbaev</a>